cdnmonitor/obs-facial-scene-tracking/readme.md

 ## Camera Compatibility

-This system is compatible with any camera that can provide an MJPEG stream.
+This system is compatible with any camera that can provide a MJPEG stream.
 This includes:
 - USB webcams
 - IP cameras
 - Smartphones running IP camera apps